konnov/protocols-made-fun/_posts/2024-09-09-zksync-governance.md

 formal specification, one of our goals was to see whether we could triage some of these reports and reproduce the vulnerabilities with the model checker.
-Another goal was to use the legal documents (especially devoted to the [emergency response procedures][]) to ensure formally defined coverage of the contracts with state invariants.
+Another goal was to use the legal documents (especially devoted to the [emergency response procedures][emergency-response]) to ensure formally defined coverage of the contracts with state invariants.

 As a result of our work, we have written over 50 state invariants.
-All of them were tried with the randomized simulator of Quint as well as with the symbolic model checker Apalache.
-While we do not claim to have achieved a 100% accuracy in verifying these state invariants, since we were doing bounded model checking and randomized symbolic simulation, we believe that the specification and model checking activity was quite valuable, for the following reasons:
+All of them were tried with the randomized simulator of Quint as well as with the symbolic model checker [Apalache][].
+While we do not claim to have achieved a 100% accuracy in verifying these state invariants, since we were doing bounded model checking and randomized symbolic execution, we believe that the specification and model checking activity were quite valuable, for the following reasons:

 1. While writing the Quint specification, we have identified a few fragments of the Solidity code that could be improved, though they were not directly